-Becoming very distressed – People often have a strong emotional reaction to the word “cancer”, but they may not be aware that treatments and outcomes are improving all the time.
+Becoming very distressed – People often have a strong emotional reaction to the word “cancer”, but they may not be aware that cancer treatments and outcomes are improving all the time.

-Giving unhelpful advice – In their keenness to help, people might offer confusing advice or want you to try new “miracle cures” that aren’t evidence-based.
+Giving unhelpful advice – In their eagerness to help, people might offer confusing advice or want you to try new “miracle cures” that aren’t evidence-based.
 Let them know that you are making treatment decisions based on discussions with your medical team.
 Explain that every cancer is different and you need to follow the advice of experts.

 Give your family and friends time to adjust to the diagnosis.
 After the initial shock, most people will be supportive.